 This symposium presents four important frontiers that have recently transformed optical imaging, including (i) the various methods in breaking the diffraction limit to achieve super-resolution microscopy, (ii) the renaissance of selective plane illumination (light sheet) microscopy, (iii) the integration of adaptive methods into optical microscopy to correct for the heterogeneity in refractive indices, dynamic changes in sample size during development of living specimens, and (iv) emerging methods to image live samples at unprecedented temporal resolution.
 In turn, these technologies have ushered in an era of big data, which brings new computational challenges as well as the promise of heretofore unachievable rich, quantitative descriptions of living systems.
 In this symposium, we aim to highlight the exciting possibilities and hurdles faced by modern optical microscopy.
 In addition, the symposium will cover new developments and techniques used to image life as never before.

-Physical Sciences Tutorials
+Physical Sciences Symposia

 P01 - Advances in Electron Microscopy to Characterize Materials Embedded in Devices

 Research in electronics, optics, and spintronics continues to grow rapidly as new materials are synthesized and incorporated into novel devices.
 Whereas nanoscale characterization of these materials in their free-standing states is routinely performed, characterization of these materials while they are embedded in their device application remains relatively unexplored.
 Full characterization of materials in devices would require establishing techniques to overcome unique challenges in sample preparation, data collection and analysis.
 This symposium will highlight advances in innovative sample preparation as well as novel imaging and spectroscopy techniques using analytical TEM/STEM and SEM to obtain information relevant to devices.

 P02 - New Frontiers in Electron Microscopy of Two-Dimensional Materials